sripadh26/PixelHunt/README.md

 - ✅ Search images from the entire web using Google CSE
 - ✅ Beautiful, modern responsive design
-- ✅ Lightweight and fasT
+- ✅ Lightweight and fast
 - ✅ Easy to customize

 ---